Last Updated on Samuel Franklinby

 Smithing is a mostly passive exercise in Legends of Idleon with materials constantly crafted up to your capacity which players can select from once they meet the smithing level requirement.
 These production items progress through Thread, Trusty Nails, Boring Brick, Chain Link, Leather Hide, Pinion Spur and Lugi Bracket that each provide varying experience return and time to craft.

-The power of your smithing can be upgraded through anvil points on all your characters in Idleon and investment here can significantly speed up your progress in creating a stockpile of resources.
+The power of your smithing can be upgraded through Idleon anvil points on all your characters and investment here can significantly speed up your progress in creating a stockpile of resources.
 Anvil points can be obtained by trading resources or purchasing them for coins instead and in practice players will want to use both of these methods.
+Note that there is a cap on the points available which limits your ability to continually level your anvil.

-- Bonus Experience: Increases the amount of experience that is earned by players per crafted item.
+- Bonus Experience: Increases the amount of experience that is earned by players per item produced.

 - Speed: Increases how fast items are produced at the anvil.